Rutherford County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can still retrieve your vehicle by having someone else pick it up.
+If your license is suspended or revoked due to the DUI arrest, you cannot personally retrieve the vehicle.
+However, you can authorize someone else to pick it up on your behalf.

 Costs & Fees in Rutherford County